 Everybody knows how to download a YouTube video.
 You only have to Google “download youtube video” to see the vast number of sites dedicated to doing that for you.
-My personal favourite is TubeOffline.
+My personal favorite is TubeOffline.
 But what about when you want to download complete YouTube playlists?
 Ah well, that’s an entirely different kettle of fish.

 You could download each one individually using a regular YouTube download service, but that is only feasible if there are only a few videos in that playlist.
 But what if there are hundreds or even thousands of videos in a playlist?
-Sitting there and individually copying & pasting each URL into a download service is highly tedious and highly time consuming.
+Sitting there and individually copying & pasting each URL into a download service is highly tedious and highly time-consuming.

 That is why you need to automate it.
 Enter YouTube-DL.

 YouTube-DL is a script that is run through the Command Line Window (Windows) and the Terminal (Mac).

 At this point, the words script, command line, and terminal are probably striking fear into some of you.
 But this is absurdly easy.
 It’s the “even your grandmother could do it” kind of program.

 Download The Script

 This page gives you the download options for Windows, Mac, and Linux.
 The Windows version is the easiest, as it is a small .exe program.
 Please note that the Windows version also requires this small Microsoft program to be able to work.
 Put the youtube-dl program in a folder (which should then not be moved).

 You have to double-click the file to get it to work, but then nothing really happens (there’s no big installation procedure), except the Command Line window appears for 2 seconds on the screen.
 If that happens, it’s worked.

 Mac & Linux Users